 - Acknowledge the value of project management, including project management communications.

 Once a comprehensive communications plan has been created and agreed upon, project managers need to determine how they can ensure all parties involved on the project adhere to point four: “Use standardized project communications practices, and use them effectively,” for the entirety of the project.
-The most reliable and efficient means to achieve this goal would be to choose a compatible software solution that stores all communications and assets in one central location as it guides project participants through accepted communication processes that have been predetermined by the project manager when configuring the system’s workflows and templates.
+The most reliable and efficient means to achieve this goal would be to choose a compatible software solution that stores all communications in one central location as it guides project participants through accepted communication processes that have been predetermined by the project manager when configuring the system’s workflows and templates.
 Many seemingly comparable software tools claim to meet these needs, however, project managers need to carefully choose software built specifically to automate and support the unique needs of their complex projects.

 - An accurate project history to share best practices and lessons learned for future projects

-On top of ensuring all project participants are using up to date information, a project information control system centered on enforcing best practices and process automation also delivers scalability to organizations that use them.
+On top of ensuring all project participants are using up-to-date information, a project information control system centered on enforcing best practices and process automation also delivers scalability to organizations that use them.
 By giving all key performers the best quality information when they need it, talented, smart people become more productive and are able to support business growth without loss of control or loss to the bottom line.

 Quotes from this article have been taken from the following sources: